 In New York after Hurricane Sandy, YouthBuild students and graduates were again funded, this time by FEMA through CNCS, to be part of the rebuilding process.
 They traveled from East Harlem to Far Rockaway to lend their energy and skills.

-In Mexico and El Salvador, YouthBuild responded to relief and rebuilding efforts after hurricanes, and in Haiti, as of October 2014, have mobilized over 9,000 youths over the last four years to respond to the devastating earthquake that struck the country in 2010.
+In Mexico and El Salvador, YouthBuild responded to relief and rebuilding efforts after hurricanes; in Haiti, over 9,000 youths responded to the devastating earthquake that struck the country in 2010.